rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 ## 6. Generate Key-Pairs in Cosign

-* Generate the Cosign Key Pairs in the k8s/ocp cluster.
+* Generate the Cosign Key Pairs in the k8s/ocp cluster:

 ```bash
 cosign generate-key-pair k8s://${NAMESPACE}/cosign
 ```

-## 7. Run the Unsigned Pipeline
+## 7. Run the Unsigned/Normal Pipeline

-* Run an Argo Workflow to execute the CI Pipeline without signatures.
+* Run an Argo Workflow to execute the CI Pipeline without signatures:

 ```bash
 kubectl create -f run/securing-gitops-demo-workflow-normal.yaml
 ```

+NOTE: Change the container_image from the run/ sections to your github user (instead of "rcarrata" use yours).

 * Regular Pipeline to Build - Bake - Deploy